davidegori/davidegori.github.io/_pages/about.md

     <p>4110 E Stevens Way NE</p>
     <p>Seattle, WA 98195</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a PhD student in Rome (Sapienza University of Rome), where my advisor is [Filippo Viviani](http://ricerca.mat.uniroma3.it/users/viviani/).
+I'm a PhD student in Rome, where my advisor is [Filippo Viviani](http://ricerca.mat.uniroma3.it/users/viviani/).
 Currently, I'm a Visiting Graduate Student at [University of Washington](https://math.washington.edu/), invited by [Jarod Alper](https://sites.math.washington.edu/~jarod/).

-My interests are in Algebraic geometry, in particular: moduli spaces of curves and birational geometry of $\mathrm{\overline{M}}_{g,n}$, algebraic stacks, and good moduli spaces.
+My interests are in Algebraic geometry, in particular: moduli spaces of curves and birational geometry of $\overline{\mathrm{M}}_{g,n}$, algebraic stacks, and good moduli spaces.

 My interests are in Algebraic geometry.
 In particular algebraic stacks and moduli spaces, with application to (the birational geometry of) moduli spaces of curves.

-You can find my curriculum here.
+You can find my curriculum [here](assets/pdf/example_pdf).

 Feel free to contact me at [davide.gori@uniroma1.it](mailto:davide.gori@uniroma1.it) !